 The best pre-workout meals will depend on your health and fitness goals, as well as your individual nutritional requirements — if your goal is to develop muscle, your pre-workout meals may differ from someone with fat loss as a goal.

-As a general recommendation, try to stick to a meal that is high in carbohydrates, low in fat, and that has moderate protein.
+As a general recommendation, try to stick to a meal that is high in carbohydrates, low in fat, and has moderate protein.

-You should also aim to choose a pre-workout meal that includes foods your body can easily digest, as this will provide your body with energy faster and avoid food sitting in your stomach before it is metabolised.
+You should also aim to choose foods your body can easily digest for energy to avoid the food sitting in your stomach before it is metabolised.

 When to eat a pre-workout meal

 The timing of your pre-workout meal can affect how you feel during and after your workout.
 It can also influence your ability to train at your full potential.

-Pre-workout meals for 2 to 4 hours before a workout:
+Pre-workout meals for two to four hours before a workout:

 - Two slices of wholemeal toast with nut butter and sliced banana

 - A bowl of oatmeal with nuts and seeds